Role-Based Access Control

 On the other hand, users can be assigned to multiple organizations.
 This can be done directly through their user account or indirectly through a user policy that is associated with their account.

-In SL1, a user has access to only those elements that are assigned to an organization to which the user also belongs.
+In Skylar One, a user has access to only those elements that are assigned to an organization to which the user also belongs.
 However, being assigned to the same organization as an element does not automatically grant the user access to that element; the user's account must also include the access hooks necessary to view or perform specific actions on that element.

 For example, a system might have three organizations: Org A, Org B, and Org C. If user is a member of Org A and Org B and is assigned the appropriate access keys to view the Devices page or Device Manager page, the user will see only devices in Org A and Org B on those pages.
 The user will not be able to see or interact with elements associated with Org C.